BeckSM64/bhero-randomizer/README.md

 # Bomberman Hero Level Randomizer
-This is a script which will generate a ROM image of Bomberman Hero with randomized levels.
-This is currently a work in progress and is by no means complete.
+This is a script which will generate a ROM image of Bomberman Hero with randomized stages.
+This is currently a work in progress and is actively being updated.

 ## Known Issues
-Currently there are several issues.
-As previously stated, this project is a work in progress.
-The hope is that some cool people from the Bhero community will help me test this as I haven't really tested it all too much as of now.
-But yeah, current issues are as follows:
 1. This only works with the Japanese version of the ROM currently.
 I may work on US in the future if there is any interest.
-2. I don't think it's actually possible to beat the game currently (unless you happen to get lucky and Bagular is one of the levels that loads before the game breaks)
-3. There seem to be problems with circular dependencies (ie. You load a level, then another level, then it kicks you back to the first level you laoded).
-I haven't looked into this much yet, it's the next thing I'll tackle, but if you can think of a fix for this, please feel free to let me know.
+2. Stages that come after two exit stages have been left untouched for now while I work out the logic to swap them with other stages.
+3. Stages that come two stages after a stage with two exits have two rom address.
+For now, they are only being swapped with other stages that are two stages after two exit stages while I work out how to deal with this.
 4. The last world (Gossick) was left untouched for now.
-As it stands, you would still need to obtain a 5 in every level and collect all adok bombbs in order to unlock Gossick.
-5. If you move the joystick up or down while on the level select screen in planets you weren't supposed to have yet unlocked you may crash the game.
-You have been warned.
+5. I removed the assembly instruction which is responsible for marking stages as complete.
+I did this as a temporary fix to get around some other issues I was running into.
+As a result, stages that were completed won't be marked with a 1-5 on the stage select screen, and you won't be able to navigate between planets or areas, even if you completed all stages.

 ## Usage
 In order to run this application, you will need to do the following: